trentfridey/vue-typescript-graphql-example/README.md

 The Pokédex application you're building should communicate with the provided server to interact with the Pokémon data to allow users to perform the following actions:

-- Search for a Pokémon by name using a search bar
+- [x] Search for a Pokémon by name using a search bar
-- Filter the list of Pokémons by type using a dropdown menu
+- [x] Filter the list of Pokémons by type using a dropdown menu
-- Mark and unmark a Pokémon as favorite by clicking on a heart icon
+- [x] Mark and unmark a Pokémon as favorite by clicking on a heart icon
-- Use tabs to switch between the list of all Pokémons and the list of favorite Pokémons
+- [x] Use tabs to switch between the list of all Pokémons and the list of favorite Pokémons
-- Change to grid or list view
+- [x] Change to grid or list view
-- View a Pokémon's details by visiting the `/:name` route
+- [x] View a Pokémon's details by visiting the `/:name` route
-- View a Pokémon's details by clicking on a Pokémon's name or image (i.e. redirect to the `/:name` route)
+- [x] View a Pokémon's details by clicking on a Pokémon's name or image (i.e. redirect to the `/:name` route)
-- On the Pokémon's details page, play the Pokémon's sound effect by clicking on a speaker icon
+- [x] On the Pokémon's details page, play the Pokémon's sound effect by clicking on a speaker icon
+- [ ] Refactor to make the code quality top-notch

 Addionallity, you are free to add the following optional features: